eric11eca/epfl-ml-project-1/README.md

-# epfl-ml-project-1

-EPFL ML Course Project 1
+# EPFL ML Course Project 1

+Machine Learning Course, Fall 2022

+Repository for the project 1 - data, code temlpates, and the report.

+## Getting started